 Escape From the Cold After a Day of Winter Recreation at These 11 Cozy Adirondack Bars

 After a long day of winter recreation in the Adirondacks what better way to warm up than at a cozy bar?
-Check out 11 Adirondack bars below that are perfect for combining with a day of skiing, snowmobiling, or snowshoeing.
+Check out 11 Adirondack bars that pair perfectly with a day of skiing, snowmobiling, or snowshoeing.

 Garnet Hill Lodge (North River, NY)

 Garnet Hill Lodge offers a win/win: an outdoor center that is a true snowsports haven with cross-country skiing, snowshoeing, and fat tire biking, and the Bobcat Bar and Grill on the second floor of the center serves lunch, dinner, and drinks.
 We highly recommend making a mini adventure out of your visit and staying for a couple of days to get the full experience.

 The Garrison Restaurant & Bar (Lake George, NY)

 The wood paneling and rustic vibes make you feel like you're snug inside a heated cabin at The Garrison.
 Although, we can't promise you won't be tempted by a cold beer despite the weather outside!
 They always have local craft favorites on tap and a wide selection of mixed drinks as well.
 In late January/early February they typically set up an ice bar outside (if you can pull yourself away from the warm, inviting bar area).

 The Garrison is less than 10 minutes away from Lake George Recreation Park, which offers 4 miles of groomed cross-country ski trails and 5 miles of multi-use trails.
 You can also snow tube at marked hills.